Scholarship Registration Opens Oct. 1, 2020!

 We are pleased that you are considering applying to become a Certified Koi Keeper with K.O.I.
 Before you sign up, we would like to tell you a little about what you’ll need to do to be successful

 You’ll need to have the time, and you’ll need to commit enough time to read the material and take the tests.
+While group studying is encouraged, each student must submit homework and tests entirely on their own.
 Some advanced hobbyists have tried to just take the tests without studying the material, and have struggled.
 It’s much better that you believe that you need to study to do well and that you be willing to commit the time to do that.
 It’s also a dumb move to study “to the test,” as you are only minimizing your own learning that way.

 All this is not meant to scare you, just to warn you that good intentions alone won’t cut it in these classes.
 It will take commitment and effort.
 Historically, about half of the people who think they can and will make this commitment, don’t finish.
 This is not because the material was too difficult but rather because they either didn’t accurately assess the time required and then discovered they couldn’t commit that time, or they just weren’t willing to put out the required effort.
 Literally everyone who has committed the time has made it through.